 “Technical difficulties?” said Max, “Would that be failing to read the 'Nottinhamshire Walks' guide properly, or not studying the map carefully enough to spot that the river crossing was not in fact a foot bridge but a chain ferry?”

-"Max even had I known it was a ferry, far from being disheartened I would have relished the prospect.
+"Max, even had I known it was a ferry, far from being disheartened I would have relished the prospect.
 The problem was a technical one, ie. that the ferry closes for the winter.
 Had we only been a couple of weeks earlier we would have been able to cross with ease."

 "There you go again" said Max, "persisting with what sounds ever so reasonable but actually diverges from reality significantly.
 What is this 'We couldn't cross'?
-That river is little more than a portly stream.
+That river, so called, is little more than a portly stream.
 I could have crossed easily, with or without a ferry, in fact if the ferry had been running I would have suggested you save your 50p to spend on dog biscuits.
 Dearie me, if you weren't so worried about getting wet I'm sure that even you could have swum across.
 It would take no more than half a dozen strokes."